What is energy benchmarking?

 It’s the law.
 In the District, large buildings owners (≥50,000 sq. ft. for privately-owned buildings and ≥10,000 sq. ft. for District-owned properties) have been benchmarking their energy and water performance for nearly a decade.
 This information is reported to the Department of Energy & Environment (DOEE) on an annual basis using a free, online platform called ENERGY STAR Portfolio Manager.

-Starting on April 1, 2022, all privately-owned buildings over 25,000 sq. ft. will be required to benchmark (starting with calendar year 2021 data), and starting April 1, 2025, all privately-owned buildings over 10,000 sq. ft. will be required to benchmark (starting with calendar year 2024 data).
+As of April 1, 2022, all privately-owned buildings over 25,000 sq. ft. are required to benchmark (starting with calendar year 2021 data), and starting April 1, 2025, all privately-owned buildings over 10,000 sq. ft. will be required to benchmark (starting with calendar year 2024 data).
 Click here to read an overview of the DC Benchmarking Regulations.

 It provides a baseline to evaluate building energy efficiency over time and against comparable buildings.
 It can be used to compare energy and cost performance year-over-year, compare to similar buildings, and to better identify when a property is underperforming.